-- (3) The Tribunal may direct that the order, so far as it varies the amount of the charges payable, shall have effect from a date before that on which it is made, not being a date earlier than the date on which the reference was made or where the scheme came into operation after the reference was made, not being a date earlier than the date on which the scheme came into operation but no such direction may be made where subsection (5) applies. - (4) If a direction is made under subsection (3) - (a) any necessary repayments, or further payments, shall be made in respect of charges already paid; and - (b) the reference in subsection (2)(a) to the charges payable under the scheme shall be construed as a reference to the charges so payable by virtue of the order. - (5) Any order of the Tribunal under section 98 or 99 made with respect to a scheme that is certified for any purpose under section 100 has effect, so far as it varies the scheme by reducing the charges payable for licences, from the date on which the reference was made to the Tribunal. - (6) Where the Tribunal makes an order under section 101 and the order remains in force, the person in whose favour the order is made shall, if he satisfies the conditions specified in subsection (7), be in the same position as regards infringement of copyright or infringement of performer's property rights as if he had at all material times been the holder of a licence granted by the owner of the copyright or rights in question.
+(3) The Tribunal may direct that the order, so far as it varies the amount of the charges payable, shall have effect from a date before that on which it is made, not being a date earlier than the date on which the reference was made or, where the scheme came into operation after the reference was made, not being a date earlier than the date on which the scheme came into operation but no such direction may be made where subsection (5) applies.

-- (7) The conditions referred to in subsection (6) are that the person mentioned in that subsection shall - (a) pay to the operator of the scheme any charges payable in accordance with the order or if the amount cannot be ascertained, give an undertaking to pay the charges when ascertained; and - (b) comply with the other terms specified in the order.
+- (4) If a direction is made under subsection (3) - (a) any necessary repayments, or further payments, shall be made in respect of charges already paid; and - (b) the reference in paragraph (a) of subsection (2) to the charges payable under the scheme shall be construed as a reference to the charges so payable by virtue of the order. - (5) Any order of the Tribunal under section 96 or 97 made with respect to a scheme that is certified for any purpose under section 110 has effect, so far as it varies the scheme by reducing the charges payable for licences, from the date on which the reference was made to the Tribunal. - (6) Where the Tribunal makes an order under section 99 and the order remains in force, the person in whose favour the order is made shall, if he satisfies the conditions specified in subsection (7), be in the same position as regards infringement of copyright or infringement of performer's property rights as if he had at all material times been the holder of a licence granted by the owner of the copyright or rights in question on the terms specified in the order. - (7) The conditions referred to in subsection (6) are that the person mentioned in that subsection shall - (a) pay to the operator of the scheme any charges payable in accordance with the order or, if the amount cannot be ascertained, give an undertaking to pay the charges when ascertained; and - (b) comply with the other terms specified in the order.

-Licences to which sections 104 to 107 apply
+Licences to which sections 103 to 106 apply

-- 104. Sections 105 to 108 apply to the following descriptions of licence granted by a licensing body otherwise than in pursuance of a licensing scheme - (a) licences relating to the copyright in literary work, dramatic work, musical work, artistic work or films, or film sound-tracks when accompanying a film, which cover works of more than one author, so far as the author authorizes - (i) copying the work; - (ii) performing, playing or showing the work in public; or - (iii) communicating the work to the public; - (b) any licence relating to the copyright in a sound recording other than a film sound-track when accompanying a film, broadcast or cable programme or the typographical arrangement of a published edition; - (c) all licences in relation to the copyright in sound recordings, films or computer programs so far as the licences relate to the rental of copies to the public; and - (d) licences in respect of the act which the performer has the exclusive right to do pursuant to section 128.
+- 102. Sections 103 to 106 apply to the following descriptions of licence granted by a licensing body otherwise than in pursuance of a licensing scheme - (a) licences relating to the copyright in literary, dramatic, musical or artistic works or films, or film sound-tracks when accompanying a film, which cover works of more than one author, so far as they authorize - (i) copying the work; - (ii) performing, playing or showing the work in public; or - (iii) communicating the work to the public; - (b) any licence relating to the copyright in a sound recording other than a film sound-track when accompanying a film, broadcast or cable programme, or the typographical arrangement of a published edition; - (c) all licences in relation to the copyright in sound recordings, films or computer programs so far as they relate to the rental of copies to the public; and - (d) licences in respect of the acts which the performer has the exclusive right to do pursuant to paragraphs (a), (c) and (d) of section 127.